Event Budget: Cutting the Right Corners

 What do I want people talking about after this event?

-You might be surprised to know that most everything on that list will never be talked about, no matter how much money you spend.
-I really want you to get that.
-Most everything on that list will never be talked about!
-I have performed at events of major Fortune 500 companies where Filet Mignon was served and I’ve never heard one person rave about the food.
+Understand this right now…Most everything on that list will never be talked about!
+Trust me, I have performed at events of major Fortune 500 companies where Filet Mignon was served and I’ve never heard one person rave about the food.
 The only time the food is talked about is when it’s bad.
-And while we’re at it, I’ve never heard people say, “This alcohol is amazing,” “The music the DJ played was the best part of the event,” or “The decor made my whole night!”
+And while we’re at it, I’ve never heard people say, “This alcohol is amazing” or “The decor made my whole night!”

 Accept this or not, entertainment, magician/comedian/other, will be the most talked about, if not the only talked about, part of your event…good or bad.
-Trust every word I’m telling you because I’ve never seen evidence to the contrary.
+Trust every word I’m telling you, because I’ve never seen evidence to the contrary.

 Why is this the case?

-Nonprofits and Fundraisers…seriously read this!
+Nonprofits and Fundraisers…you need to read this!

 If you’re doing an event where you’re trying to raise money, good entertainment should be the very last thing you cut!
-Otherwise, you’re eliminating the very thing that can elevate the mood of the whole event.
+Otherwise, you’re eliminating the one thing that has the best chance to alter everyone’s mood simultaneously.
 The reason I have returning nonprofit clients try to book me as much as three years in advance is because they’ve seen the irreplaceable result when people are in a good mood.
-On the other side, I’ve heard on multiple occasions of event tanking because low budget entertainment was used.
-If you don’t take this seriously, you could end up being in an embarrassing situation.
-While good entertainment for a fundraiser should be a top priority, I have advised clients to cut entertainment all together before going the low budget route.
-Too many bad stories.

 1. Food